Porto-North-Portugal.com

 The best independent guide to Porto

-Porto airport is connected to the E metro line, and during the daytime, there are three departures per hour (every 20 minutes).
-The first service is at 6am and continue through to midnight.
-Outside of the metro operating hours, the night bus, taxi or Uber will need to be taken.
+The airport is served by the E Line (Violet) and there are three departures per hour (every 20 minutes) dropping to every 30 minutes outside of peak times.
+The first service is at approximately 6:00 and the last is around midnight.
+Outside of these operating hours, you will need to take the night bus or an Uber/Bolt.

 The metro pulling into Trindade station